NIXBLACK11/telegramOrganizationChatBot/README.md

 ![CHATBANKER](./Readme/Untitled%20Diagram.drawio(1).png)

 Experience the chatbot in action on Telegram!
-Simply search for the bot using the handle [@bank_detail_bot] or directly using the [link](https://t.me/bank_detail_bot) and witness its capabilities using the provided test login credentials:
+Simply search for the bot using the handle [@Chatbanker_bot] or directly using the [link](https://t.me/Chatbanker_bot) and witness its capabilities using the provided test login credentials:

-Username: test<br>
+Username: admin<br>
-Password: test@123
+Password: admin

 Explore the bot's functionality, including inquiries about user information such as account balances and year-long balance graphs.